NotKacper/one-display-UNO-python/README.md

 # one-display-UNO-python
-A one display game of UNO in python (so trust your friends not to peek your deck i guess...)
+A one display console game of UNO in python (so trust your friends not to peek your deck i guess...)